nurjamal505/Expense-Tracker/README.md

 ----------------------------------------------------------------------------------------------------------

+Table of Contents

+Description
+Project Requirements List
+Team Members List and Roles
+Screenshots
+Sample Data
+UML Class Diagram
+Weekly Meeting Documentation
+OOP Concepts and Examples
+Unit Test Cases
+Presentation
+GitHub Repository
+Jar File Build

 **Description**
 -----------
+The Expense Tracker is a comprehensive tool designed to help individuals monitor and manage their daily expenses effectively.
+Users can categorize their spending, view reports by month or category, and maintain an organized record of their financial activities.
+This empowers users to make informed decisions, save money, and identify spending patterns.

+Key features include adding expenses, categorizing them, filtering by date or category, and performing bulk operations like updating or deleting expenses.
+The tool is built with a user-friendly interface and a robust backend to ensure reliability.
 An expense tracker helps people keep track of their expenses.
 See where and how much money they spent.
 This allows people to save and be conscious about their purchases and spending money.

 Our expense tracker will organize your expenses with amounts and categories.
 You can see at any time how much you spent over a certain time, and you can also look and analyze in which area you spend the most money